CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/VictoryLevels.md

 Enter/exit a Grapple.
 If entering into a Grapple, apply the [Grappled](./Conditions.md#grappled) condition to both you and your opponent.

-#### Move
+#### Grapple Move

-As part of entering into a Grapple or achieving a level 1 victory already in Grapple, you can move your opponent.
+As part of entering into a Grapple or achieving a level 1 victory while already being in a Grapple, you can move your opponent.

 Base 10 feet of moving.
 Each point in STR gains 10 feet.
 Each point in Lift gains 5 feet.
 For each size category the opponent is smaller than you, double the move distance.
 For each size category the opponent is larger than you, half the distance.
 Narrator's discretion to change this distance (i.e. humanoid sized creature weighs as much as a Large category creature as it is made of pure metal/stone).

 If your character is required to move during the move, you can not exceed your normal amount of movement for that round.

-#### Disarming
+#### Grapple Disarm

 Can be used in a Grapple and receives bonus in disarming actions.
 A character must be in a Grapple to disarm another character while being unarmed.

-Once in close combat, if declaring to attempt a disarm before the round begins, the player receives +4d6 in their unarmed combat roll but the roll cannot be used for any victory (this means they cannot delegate their attack to inflict an injury or execute a trip regardless of how high the victory achieved.)
+Once in a Grapple, if declaring to attempt a disarm before the round begins, the player receives +4d6 in their unarmed combat roll but the roll cannot be used for any victory (this means they cannot delegate their attack to inflict an injury or execute a trip regardless of how high the victory achieved.)

 ## Level 2 victory